Wood types & materials

 Why I love oak:

-Oak represents strength, durability, and tradition.
-The wood's distinctive structure makes each sculpture unique and possesses a strong presence.
-Oak is unforgiving—it demands respect and precise craftsmanship.
+Oak stands for strength, durability, and tradition.
+The striking structure of the wood makes each sculpture unique with a strong presence.
+Oak tolerates no mistakes – it demands respect and precise craftsmanship.

 Ideal for: